wonderonly/Database-Implementation/README.txt

 Requirement:
 g++ is required to be able to compile.
 -----------------------------------
-The project is developed and tested under Ubuntu 15.10.
+The project is developed and tested under Ubuntu.
 @auther: wonderonly@gmail.com
 @date: Mon Apr 18 20:54:47 PDT 2013